Tour de France: Origins

-Desgrange and Lefèvre discussed it after lunch.
-Desgrange was doubtful, but the paper's financial director, Victor Goddet, was enthusiastic.
-He handed Desgrange the keys to the company safe and said: "Take whatever you need."
-L'Auto announced the race on 19 January 1903.

 The first Tour de France (1903)

 The first Tour de France was staged in 1903.
 The plan was a five-stage race from 31 May to 5 July, starting in Paris and stopping in Lyon, Marseille, Bordeaux, and Nantes before returning to Paris.
 Toulouse was added later to break the long haul across southern France from the Mediterranean to the Atlantic.
-Stages would go through the night and finish next afternoon, with rest days before riders set off again.
-But this proved too daunting and the costs too great for most and only 15 competitors had entered.
+Stages would go through the night and finish the next afternoon, with rest days before riders set off again, but this proved too daunting and the costs too great for most and only 15 competitors had entered.
 Desgrange had never been wholly convinced and he came close to dropping the idea.
 Instead, he cut the length to 19 days, changed the dates to 1 to 19 July, and offered a daily allowance to those who averaged at least 20 km/h on all the stages, equivalent to what a rider would have expected to earn each day had he worked in a factory.
 He also cut the entry fee from 20 to 10 francs and set the first prize at 12,000 francs and the prize for each day's winner at 3,000 francs.
 The winner would thereby win six times what most workers earned in a year.
 That attracted between 60 and 80 entrants – the higher number may have included serious inquiries and some who dropped out – among them not just professionals but amateurs, some unemployed, and some simply adventurous.